AadiJo/RAG-Lab/docs/architecture.md

-# RAG Bench Architecture
+# RAG-Lab Architecture

-This document provides a comprehensive overview of RAG Bench's modular architecture.
+This document provides a comprehensive overview of RAG-Lab's modular architecture.

 ## Overview

-RAG Bench is designed as a modular, extensible framework for evaluating Retrieval-Augmented Generation (RAG) systems.
+RAG-Lab is designed as a modular, extensible framework for evaluating Retrieval-Augmented Generation (RAG) systems.
 The architecture separates concerns into:

 1. **Core Framework** - The evaluation engine, metrics, and API
 2. **Module System** - Pluggable preprocessors, filters, and search types